dhicks/PathfinderTo5e/index.md

 - Fighters and Rangers have more fighting style options and the option to periodically switch out fighting styles.
 - TC collects together and republishes spells, subclasses, and one class (Artificer) published in various setting book.
 - Many of the spells and some of the subclasses are psychic themed.

+# Player Freedom #
+(This section is more opinionated than the others.)

+Researching for this overview, I encountered several discussion threads that argued that [3P gives players more "freedom" than 5e](https://www.quora.com/What-do-experienced-tabletop-role-players-prefer-Starfinder-Pathfinder-or-D-D-5E/answer/Matthew-Routley).
+The idea seems to be that, in order for their character to do a thing, in 3P a player simply needs to find the rule that enables them to do the thing.
+There's relatively little room for DM interpretation or judgement in 3P.
+By contrast, 5e is more dependent on DM interpretation or judgement.
+For example, the DC checks for skill attempts will often be completely up to the DM.
+This means that an adversarial DM has much more ability to frustrate players.

+On the other hand, some players and DMs (like me!) find crunchy systems to be restrictive, not liberating, and find the flexibility of more narrative systems to be more freeing.  <!--<https://www.quora.com/Are-D-D-5E-rules-better-or-worse-than-Pathfinder-and-in-what-way?share=1>--> From this perspective, rather than spending a lot of time trying to find the exact rule that covers the thing that I want my PC to do — which might also require a complicated build for my PC to satisfy the prerequisites — my PC can simply do anything that makes narrative/dramatic sense.
+The Powered by the Apocalypse system [doesn't even use the traditional turn structure](https://www.reddit.com/r/DungeonWorld/comments/hx565a/new_gm_needs_combat_advice/).

+5e doesn't go as far as narrative systems like Fate or PbtA.
+There's still opportunities for crunch-minded players to create (somewhat) complex builds based around feats or combat mechanics.
+I think it's fair to see it as attempting to strike a balance between crunch and narrative flexibility.

+To lean into this, you might try [building a "broken" PC](https://www.youtube.com/watch?v=LIp_p0z4J14&t=541s).
+Create your PC so that they're sub-optimal at level 1, and move towards your optimal build gradually over the course of the campaign.
+Portray this "weakness" in your PC's roleplay and narrative, and the movement towards your build as character development.